-(Add) 13.6.1.2.1 Portable fire extinguishers shall be required in all occupancies, outside and immediately adjacent to the entrance to all special hazardous areas except general storage areas.
-If the only entrance to a special hazardous area is from the exterior of the building, the fire extinguisher may be located just inside the entrance door.

-(Add) 13.6.1.2.2 Portable fire extinguishers shall be required where commercial cooking equipment is utilized.

-SCL Pg 28 (Add) 13.7.1.4.2.1 Records shall be made for all inspections, tests, and maintenance of the systems and its components and shall be made available to the AHJ upon request.
+- (Add) 13.6.1.2.1 Portable fire extinguishers shall be required in all occupancies, outside and immediately adjacent to the entrance to all special hazardous areas except general storage areas.
+If the only entrance to a special hazardous area is from the exterior of the building, the fire extinguisher may be located just inside the entrance door. - (Add) 13.6.1.2.2 Portable fire extinguishers shall be required where commercial cooking equipment is utilized. - (Add) 13.7.1.4.2.1 The responsible person conducting an inspection, testing, or maintenance shall make records of all inspections, tests, and maintenance of the systems and its components and make the records available to the AHJ upon request.
 In the event of a system deficiency discovered during a required inspection or other event, the system shall be immediately tagged by such responsible person conducting the inspection noting the issue and date.
 The discovered deficiency(cies) shall be noted on the inspection report and a copy of such report shall be immediately forwarded to the AHJ.
-Contact information for the responsible shall be included in the report.
+Contact information for the responsible person shall be included in the report.